Understanding the New SEER 2 Rating and Why It Matters

 The Basics of SEER and SEER 2

-SEER, short for seasonal energy efficiency ratio, is the conventional metric utilized to evaluate the cooling efficiency of air conditioning units.
-The higher the SEER rating, the more energy efficient the system and the cheaper the operating costs.
-SEER is determined by dividing the cooling output during a normal cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
-These calculations are created under precise test conditions to ensure consistency.
+SEER is computed by dividing the cooling output during a regular cooling season—measured in British thermal units, or BTUs—by the energy consumed in the process as measured in watt-hours.
+These statistics are created under specific test conditions to guarantee consistency.

 New SEER Rating Standards for 2023